HLammers/cybo-drummer/README.md

 ##### MON 3/3 – Monitor MIDI Out
 ![screenshot of monitor page 3/3](/screenshots/mon_3.png)
 #### SET (Settings)
+Use the settings page to adjust global settings, to backup or recover data or to find the firmware version number.
 ##### SET 1/2 – Settings: MIDI Thru
 ![screenshot of settings page 1/2](/screenshots/set_1.png)
 ##### SET 2/2 – Settings: Other